HusseinDStudy/new_adopte1etudiant/docs/CI-CD.md

 # CI/CD (Continuous Integration & Continuous Deployment)

-This document outlines the CI/CD strategy and workflow for the "AdopteUnEtudiant" project, using GitHub Actions for automation.
+This document outlines the CI/CD strategy and workflow for the "Adopte1Etudiant" project, using GitHub Actions for automation.

 ---